aurelia/aurelia/docs/user-docs/developer-guides/testing/testing-components.md

 ### Writing the Test

-Our goal is to test that the `PersonDetail` component renders the expected text when provided with `name` and `age` properties.
+We aim to test that the `PersonDetail` component renders the expected text when provided with `name` and `age` properties.

 #### Test Setup

-Before writing the actual test, make sure that your environment is correctly set up for testing.
-Refer to the [Configuring the Test Environment](#configuring-the-test-environment) section for details on how to initialize the Aurelia testing platform.
+Before writing the test, ensure your environment is correctly set up for testing.
+Refer to the [Overview](developer-guides/testing/overview.md) section for details on how to initialize the Aurelia testing platform.

 #### Test Implementation

-Create a test file for your component, such as `person-detail.spec.ts`, and implement your tests using your chosen test runner's syntax.
+Create a test file for your component, such as `person-detail.spec.ts`, and implement your tests using the syntax of your chosen test runner.
 The following example uses Jest:

 ```typescript
 import { createFixture } from '@aurelia/testing';